trokster/xcayp/README.md

 Supported Browsers:
 ------------------
-Xcayp has been tested with modern versions of Chrome, Android Chrome, Safari, Mobile Safari & Firefox (16+).
+Xcayp has been tested with modern versions of Chrome, Android Chrome, Android firefox, Safari, Mobile Safari & Firefox (16+).
-Firefox for Android refuses to cooperate at the moment.

 IE support is only partial for the moment (remote pouch simulates local pouchdb ).
 IE10 support should be soon when Pouchdb implements it.